-The output of the digital PCB from the original SDSV hi-hat module was recorded as a sound wave, then resampled to get 4096, 8-bit resolution samples.
-Then they were stored in internal uC flash memory as a table.
-The significant problem was a CV response – the only way to make it properly was to get an real SDSV hi-hat and make a measurements of CV vs sound output frequency.
+First of all the output of the digital PCB from the original SDSV hihat module was recorded as a sound wave, then resampled to get 4096, 8-bit resolution samples.
+Finally they were stored in internal uC flash memory as a table.
+The significant problem was a CV response – the only way to make it properly was to get an real SDSV hihat and make a measurements of CV versus sound output frequency.
 But it was not possible – the module is very rare.
-But then wutierson offered help – he knew a guy who had a real, working module.
-So I created a cunning plan (part of an original mail) :
+But suddendly wutierson offered help – he knew a guy who had a real, working module.
+As a result I created a cunning plan (here is part of an original mail) :

 “Hello! […] If you know someone with metallic module, it would be very helpful.
 The thing I need is a sample:

 – all possible modulations off (to get constant sound).

 Basing on schematics, I could make a connection between certain potentiometer settings (and thus a CV voltage) and an output frequency of the digital module.
 It sounded so simple!

 The software – CV response solution